gaoadam/gaoadam-gaoadam.github.io/docs/projects/filters_lstm/filters_and_neural_networks.md

 I apply this process to each filtered signal and feed those filtered signals into the neural networks.

+Furthermore I train the neural networks using a very small learning rate of $10^{-10}$ so that performance can be compared meaningfully.

 ## Neural Network Performance

 Time to see how effective filtering can be!